Cornish nationalism: History of modern Cornish nationalism

-On 14 July 2009, Dan Rogerson MP, of the Liberal Democrats, presented a Cornish 'breakaway' bill to the Parliament in Westminster – 'The Government of Cornwall Bill'.
-The bill proposes a devolved Assembly for Cornwall, similar to the Welsh and Scottish set up.
-The bill states that Cornwall should re-assert its rightful place within the United Kingdom.
-Rogerson argued that, "Cornwall should re-assert its rightful place within the United Kingdom.
+On 14 July 2009, Dan Rogerson MP, of the Liberal Democrats, presented a Cornish 'breakaway' bill to the Parliament in Westminster: the Government of Cornwall Bill.
+The bill proposed a devolved assembly for Cornwall, similar to the Welsh and Scottish ones established ten years earlier.
+The bill stated that Cornwall should re-assert its rightful place within the United Kingdom.
+Rogerson argued that "Cornwall should re-assert its rightful place within the United Kingdom.
 Cornwall is a unique part of the country, and this should be reflected in the way that it is governed.
 We should have the right to determine areas of policy that affect the people of Cornwall the hardest, such as rules on housing ...
 Cornwall has the right to a level of self-Government.
 If the Government is going to recognise the right of Scotland and Wales to greater self-determination because of their unique cultural and political positions, then they should recognise ours."